ShuvarthyD/portfolio/README.md

       <p align="center">
           <img src="{{ "/img/SBP6.png" | prepend: site.baseurl | prepend: site.url}}" alt="Untitled" />
       </p>
+      <p style="text-align: center;"><em>The obtained prediction model</em></p>
   </li>
 </ol>

 ### Wavelength Calibration | Python
 This project is divided into two parts, both aimed at obtaining a wavelength solution by finding an appropriate fit between the peak wavelengths and pixel positions of a given dataset.
+#### Part 1
-For the first part, I am given a Neon Lamp Spectrum where the peak wavelengths were obtained manually and the peak pixel positions were found using the <b>find_peaks</b> function from the <b>scipy</b> package.
+<p>Given a Neon Lamp Spectrum where the peak wavelengths were obtained manually and the peak pixel positions were found using the <b>find_peaks</b> function from the <b>scipy</b> package.
 Since the given measurements may contain observational errors, I opted to use the weighted means of the peaks.
-To do this I picked an acceptable range of &pm;10 pixels of the identified peaks and plugged it into the <b>centroid</b> formula $X_{cent} = \frac{\sum x_i I_i}{\sum I_i}\$.
-Then by creating a simple linear fit using the <b>polyfit</b> function, I was able to obtain the wavelength solution.
+To do this I picked an acceptable range of &pm;10 pixels of the identified peaks and plugged it into the <b>centroid</b> formula https://latex.codecogs.com/svg.image?&space;X_{cent}=\frac{\sum&space;x_{i}I_{i}}{\sum&space;I_{i}}.
+Then a simple linear fit was made using the <b>polyfit</b> function to obtain the wavelength solution.</p>
 <div style="display: flex; justify-content: center;">
   <div style="margin: 0 10px;">
     <img src="{{ "/img/WC1.png" | prepend: site.baseurl | prepend: site.url}}" alt="Untitled" />
   </div>
 </div>
-<p style="text-align: center;"><em>Both the forward and backward test in R</em></p>
+<p style="text-align: center;"><em>Major identified peaks over the intensity value of 300 with the acceptable error range</em></p>
 <div style="display: flex; justify-content: center;">
   <div style="margin: 0 10px;">
     <img src="{{ "/img/WC2.png" | prepend: site.baseurl | prepend: site.url}}" alt="Untitled" />
   </div>
 </div>
-<p style="text-align: center;"><em>Both the forward and backward test in R</em></p>
+<p style="text-align: center;"><em>linear fit of the wavelengths and centroids</em></p>
 <p>Part 1 wavelength solution: <img src="https://latex.codecogs.com/svg.image?\lambda=(0.236\pm&space;0.000)x&plus;(527.843\pm&space;0.297)" style="vertical-align: middle;"/> </p>
+#### Part 2
-For the second part, I manually obtained the peak wavelengths and their pixel positions.
+Manually obtained both the peak wavelengths and their pixel positions.
 However a linear fit was insufficient, so I used a residual plot to compare the accuracy of the different degrees of fit.
 From the residual plots shown below, we can see that the residuals for all 3 fits are random implying they are all suitable fits.
 But we also notice that the residuals for the cubic fit seem to be closer to having a fitting error of 0 on average, which can be further noticed in the histogram.
 Thus the polynomial with degree 3 was chosen as the best fit.
 <p align="center">
   <img src="{{ "/img/WC3.png" | prepend: site.baseurl | prepend: site.url}}" alt="Untitled" />
 </p>
-<p style="text-align: center;"><em>Both the forward and backward test in R</em></p>
+<p style="text-align: center;"><em>Three degrees of polynomial fit along with its coefficients</em></p>
 <div style="display: flex; justify-content: center;">
   <div style="margin: 0 10px;">
     <img src="{{ "/img/WC4.png" | prepend: site.baseurl | prepend: site.url}}" alt="Untitled" />